L3D451R7/getze-legacy/README.md

 i tried to get it working in 2021 (cool getze-styled hack) and understood that fixing this cheat would not worth the timespend. it required deep recode.

 should've been releasing this years ago.
-Piece.
+Peace.